michaelpq/michaelpq.github.io/_posts/2015-04-21-postgres-9-5-feature-highlight-frontend-allocation-routine.markdown

-palloc\_extended() is an equivalent of palloc() that operates on CurrentMemoryContext (understand by that the current memory context a process is using) with a set of flags, naming the same way for frontend and backend:
+palloc\_extended() is an equivalent of palloc() that operates on CurrentMemoryContext (understand by that the current memory context a process is using) with a set of flags, named the same way for frontend and backend:

   * MCXT\_ALLOC\_HUGE for allocations larger than 1GB.
 This flag has an